Archery

-Archery is the sport, practice, or skill of using a bow to shoot arrows.
+Archery is the sport, practice, or skill of using a bow to shoot arrows at a target.
 The word comes from the Latin arcus, meaning bow.
 Historically, archery has been used for hunting and combat.
 In modern times, it is mainly a competitive sport and recreational activity.
 A person who practices archery is typically called an archer, bowman, or toxophilite.

 History

 Origins and ancient archery

 The oldest known evidence of arrows (not found with surviving bows) comes from South African sites such as Sibudu Cave, where the remains of bone and stone arrowheads have been found dating approximately 72,000 to 60,000 years ago.

 However, the earliest remains of complete bows and arrows are found in Northern Europe.
 These include the evidence found at Mannheim-Vogelstang, in modern-day Germany, dated 17,500 to 18,000 years ago, and also at Stellmoor dated 11,000 years ago.

 Azilian points found in Grotte du Bichon, Switzerland, alongside the remains of both a bear and a hunter, with flint fragments found in the bear's third vertebra, suggest the use of arrows at 13,500 years ago.

 Other signs of its use in Europe come from the Stellmoor in the Ahrensburg valley north of Hamburg, Germany and dates from the late Paleolithic, about 10,000–9000 BC.
 The arrows were made of pine and consisted of a main shaft and a 15–20 cm fore shaft with a flint point.
 There are no definite earlier bows; previous pointed shafts are known, but may have been launched by spear-throwers rather than bows.
 The oldest bows known so far comes from the Holmegård swamp in Denmark.
 At the site of Nataruk in Turkana County, Kenya, obsidian bladelets found embedded in a skull and within the thoracic cavity of another skeleton, suggest the use of stone-tipped arrows as weapons about 10,000 years ago.
 Bows eventually replaced the spear-thrower as the predominant means for launching shafted projectiles, on every continent except Australasia, though spear-throwers persisted alongside the bow in parts of the Americas, including Mexico and among the Inuit.